Characters: X-Men Film Series: X-Men

 - Sleeves Are for Wimps: Is often seen wearing a tank top.

-- Traumatic Superpower Awakening: There is his awakening in X-Men Origins: Wolverine when he stabs his father's killer to death.
+- Traumatic Superpower Awakening: His mutant power first manifests itself in X-Men Origins: Wolverine when he stabs his father's killer to death.

 - Welcome Episode: X-Men.